chillcicada/schoolcity/README.md

 ## Features

+- flat eslint config
+- auto router
+- layout
+- atomic css by unocss and tailwindcss reset
+- pinia
+- auto import and components
+- vue dev tools

 ## TODO

 - [ ] refine the `level` page, priority: highest
 - [ ] migrate to nuxt3

+## Development

+> This repo requires node >= 18 and use pnpm as the package manager.

+**It's better recommended to use VSCode as the editor.**

+- git clone this repository
+- run `pnpm i` to install dependencies
+- run `pnpm dev` to start the development server
+- run `pnpm serve` to start the development server with remote
+- run `pnpm build` to build the project, the output will be in the `dist` folder

 ## Deploy